Prices from £44.99

 Yes, you can drink alcohol in moderation while using Epiduo gel.
 Always adhere to the recommended limit of 14 units of alcohol per week.

 Epiduo gel should not impact your contraceptive pill.
-For further information about the use of Epiduo alongside other medication, speak to your doctor or a pharmacist.
+For further information about the use of Epiduo while taking other medicines, speak to your doctor or a pharmacist.

 You can use moisturisers on your skin once the Epiduo gel has been absorbed by your skin.
 Wait for the area of the skin to become dry before applying a moisturiser.

 Do not use other products which contain adapalene or benzoyl peroxide while using Epiduo.
-Avoid using peels which contain salicylic acid or glycolic acid while using this epiduo as this can cause further irritation or adverse effects.
-Before using any other acne treatment with epiduo, speak to your doctor.
+Avoid using peels which contain salicylic acid or glycolic acid while using Epiduo gel, as this can cause further irritation or adverse effects.
+Before using any other acne treatment with Epiduo gel, speak to your doctor.

 Table of contents